mukaiizawa/Paren/man/man3/index.md

 If the argument is `ARRAY` or `BYTES` or `LIST`, the position of `VAL` is returned.

 If the argument is `STRING`, returns the index within this string of the first occurrence of the specified substring `VAL`.

-If the argument is a `DICTIONARY`, returns the key corresponding to `VAL`.
-If there are multiple identical `VAL`, the value returned is undefined.

 If `VAL` is not associated, returns `nil`.